 1. Address something that enough people see as a need.
 Too many requests for help will generate volunteer burnout.
 The need might not be obvious, especially if it’s a social need or something that pertains to a hidden corner of the neighborhood or powerless part of the population.
 The test is: when it’s explained in just a sentence or two, are people eager to help?
 If not, reframe the problem statement, move on to a different topic, or prepare to create change all by yourself.

 2. Take the time to plan a community betterment course of action that is likely to lead to success.
 Wishful thinking is the enemy of accomplishment in neighborhood activity.
 To want a grocery store doesn't make it viable to have one.

 3. For one-time community improvement projects, usually you must only answer test 1 above.
 However, if the idea will require sustained effort, take the time to build a formal or informal organization or small group that will dedicate itself to the task.
-Usually your progress won’t be linear, meaning in a straight line.
+Usually your progress won’t be linear, meaning making community progress in a straight line.
 People need enough passion to stay with you if things don’t go exactly as planned.

 Creativity comes about (among other things) when two disparate ideas come together, sparking something new for you.
 We hope that through contributions from the web, we actually add to the knowledge base about how to make community improvement projects ever more successful and interesting.